MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/7-pipeline.md

 Credentials are passed to PQTest using either the Visual Studio Code extension or the **set-credential** command through the command line.
 Once set, these credentials can be reused for multiple test runs.

 Depending on the type of authentication, these credentials might only need to be set once (Username/Password) or kept updated (OAuth2 refresh token).
-The former case can be set up easily by using the Visual Studio Code interface.
+The former case can be set-up easily by using the Visual Studio Code interface.
 The latter case can be accomplished by creating a script.

 ## Scripts